 While you obviously get flat anti condensation paint, it is also available in some textures.
 These textured paints look more appealing than the flat finishes and are easier to apply a well.
 This is because they are thicker than flat paints, which makes them less likely to drip when brushed onto a wall.

 These paints are also available in a wide range of colors for you to choose from.
 Our advice would be to choose a color that does not allow the water on the surface to be seen easily.
-For example, a white wall will streak and stain easily, making the water formed by condensation on the surface easily noticeable.
+For example, a darker shade might hide water stains better than a light-colored paint, where water droplets are more visible.

 Should you buy water-based, latex-based or oil-based anti-condensation paint?